-(Guidelines 3 and 5)
+(Paragraph 3)

-STRUCTURE AND CONTENTS OF DISASTER RECOVERY PLAN
+STRUCTURE AND CONTENT OF DISASTER RECOVERY PLAN

-- 1.0 The primary aim of disaster recovery planning is to ensure that business processes are restored within agreed recovery time in the event of an unplanned interruption to service or denial of access to staff. - 1.1 A network facility and service provider shall ensure that the disaster recovery plan is: - (a) written and disseminated so that the staff who are familiar with the organization but not the function can implement the plan in a timely manner; - (b) specific regarding what conditions should trigger its implementation; - (c) specific regarding what immediate steps to be taken during a disruption; - (d) flexible to respond to unanticipated threat scenarios and changing internal conditions; - (e) focused on how to get the business up and running in the event that a specific facility or function is disrupted, rather than on the precise nature of the disruption; - (f) specific regarding disaster recovery and continuity teams and contact lists of critical personnel; and - (g) effective in minimizing service disruptions. - 1.2 Every disaster recovery plan shall: - (a) document strategies and procedures to maintain, resume, and recover critical business functions and processes and should include procedures to execute the plan's priorities for critical and non-critical functions, services and processes; - (b) describe in some detail the types of events and decision points that would lead up to the formal declaration of a disaster and the process for invoking the plan. - (c) put in place coordinated responses that reflect the nature of the outage, and should describe the responsibilities and procedures to be followed by each of the disaster recovery continuity team and critical personnel; and - (d) describe in detail the procedures to be followed to recover each business function affected by any disruption and should be written in such a way that staff who are familiar with the organization but not the function can implement it in a timely manner. - 1.3 Every network facility and service provider shall set up crisis management system and processes and carry out the following steps; - (a) raise awareness within the organization highlight the responsibilities of both individual and departments; - (b) audit the organization to identify the level of exposures and mitigating measures that could be put in place;
+- 1.0 The primary aim of disaster recovery planning is to ensure that business processes are restored within the agreed recovery time in the event of an unplanned interruption to service or denial of access to staff. - 1.1 A Network facilities and service provider shall ensure that the disaster recovery plan is: - (a) Written and disseminated so that the staff who are familiar with the organization but not the function can implement the plan in a timely manner; - (b) Specific regarding what conditions should trigger its implementation; - (c) Specific regarding what immediate steps are to be taken during a disruption; - (d) Flexible to respond to unanticipated threat scenarios and changing internal conditions; - (e) Focused on how to get the business up and running in the event that a specific facility or function is disrupted, rather than on the precise nature of the disruption; - (f) Specific regarding disaster recovery and continuity teams and contact lists of critical personnel; and - (g) Effective in minimizing service disruptions. - 1.2 Every disaster recovery plan shall: - (a) Document strategies and procedures to maintain, resume, and recover critical business functions and processes and should include procedures to execute the plan's priorities for critical and non-critical functions, services and processes;

+- (b) Describe in some detail the type of events and decision points that would lead up to the formal declaration of a disaster and the process for invoking the plan. - (c) Put in place coordinated responses that reflect the nature of the outage, and should describe the responsibilities and procedures to be followed by each of the disaster recovery continuity teams and critical personnel; and - (d) Describe in detail the procedures to be followed to recover each business function affected by any disruption and should be written in such a way that staff who are familiar with the organization but not the function can implement it in a timely manner. - 1.3 Every Network facilities and service provider shall set up crisis management systems and processes and carry out the following steps; - (a) Raise awareness within the organization highlight the responsibilities of both individual and departments; - (b) Audit the organization to identify the level of exposures and mitigating measures that could be put in place; - (c) Undertake a service classification analysis in order to establish, from a business perspective, the business criticality and desired recovery sequence; - (d) Develop appropriate recovery strategies for business, facilities, Network operations and technical functions; - (e) Obtain the resources required to implement the recovery strategy; and - (f) Assist the Disaster Recovery Test Execution Team in testing the plan. - 1.4 Every Network facilities and service provider shall design a risk assessment process to identify and analyze the types of risk and their impact on the organization.
+The assessment should include the following: - a.
+Types of potential disruptions that could impact the business; - b.
+Potential business disruptions based upon severity and likelihood of occurrence and how the Network facilities and service provider would respond if: